-Parag Singal Architects kept the orientations in such a way that the playgrounds fall on the North South axis while reducing the comprehensive solar heat gain of the building as well, keeping the thermal comfort of the occupants in mind.
-North face being exposed to the least of the sunlight and most of the daylight keeps the classrooms well lit without exposing them to the unwanted solar heat.
+Parag Singal Architects kept the orientations in such a way that the playgrounds fall on the North-South axis while reducing the comprehensive solar heat gain of the building as well, keeping the thermal comfort of the occupants in mind.
+North Face being exposed to the least of the sunlight and most of the daylight keeps the classrooms well-lit without exposing them to unwanted solar heat.

 It also enables sufficient daylight into the premises without letting the harsh sun in.
 The clear glass makes up the inside of the two skins while a perforated screen is on the outside, this allows an uninterrupted visual connection with the exterior without exposing the children to the harsh climate.
 To summarize, the high-performance façade is a comprehensive system that incorporates sufficient daylight, controls solar heat gain and facilitates ventilation.